lichess-org/lila/FAQ.md

 So I hacked it up quickly, to learn about XHR long polling.
 Then I put it online, and then I moved on to the next toy project as usual.

-However someone started using it, to my surprise.
+However, someone started using it, to my surprise.
 So I added a chat to communicate with that person.
 I got scolded by them because the board allowed illegal moves.
 Fine.
 I fixed that.
-And then the next bug, and then they must have invited some friends, because suddenly there was a few players online.
+And then the next bug, and then they must have invited some friends because suddenly there was a few players online.
 So I kept adding bugs and fixing them.

 You know how it ended.
 It turned out, there was a real need for a free software chess server.